 Washington State Teaching Artist Training Lab

-Request information here to be notified when the application period begins for the 2015-16 TAT Lab Cohort.
+Request information here to receive the link to our online application for the 2015-2016 program.

-- Attend three in-person training sessions lasting 2-3 days and held in Seattle
+- Attendance at 3 in-person trainings lasting 2-3 days and taking place in Seattle

-- Learn about best practices in arts education through reading assignments and discussion
+- Learn about best practices in arts education through in-person workshops, reading assignments and discussion

 - Receive ongoing, individualized support from teaching artist mentors and peers

-- Increase skills and comfort level with assessing student learning in the arts
+- Gain skills to assess student learning in the arts

-- Consider the role of social justice within the world of arts education
+- Understand the role of social justice within the world of arts education

 - Engage with 21st Century Skills and Habits of Mind